-You pay a \$0 copay for Medicarecovered preventive HIV screening.
+You pay 40% coinsurance for members eligible for Medicarecovered preventive HIV screening.

-Home health agency care
+Home health agency care\

 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.